Ram V. Sutar: Personal life

 Sutar was born in a Vishwakarma family, on 19 February 1925, in the village of Gondur, in Dhule district of Maharashtra.
 In 1952, he married Pramila.

 Career

 Sutar designed the Statue of Unity, the tallest statue of the world located in Gujarat.
 He also erected the 45-foot tall Chambal monument, as well as a bust of Mahatma Gandhi which was copied and sent to other countries.
 He designed the statue of Mahatma Gandhi in a seated position, located at the Parliament of India.
 A larger replica of the same was made by him at the Vidhana Soudha.
 He is also the designer of the 108-ft tall Kempe Gowda statue at the Bengaluru International Airport.

+Brisbane's Indian community commissioned a statue of Gandhi, created by Ram V. Sutar and Anil Sutar in Roma Street Parkland, It was unveiled by Narendra Modi, then Prime Minister of India in 2014.

 Awards

 In 1999, he received the Padma Shri and later in 2016, Padma Bhushan from the Government of India.
 In October 2018, Sutar received the Tagore Award for cultural harmony of 2016.
+He was chosen for Maharashtra Bhushan, the state government's highest civilian award.
+Maharashtra's Chief Minister Devendra Fadnavis informed the legislative assembly on 20 March 2025.